Free Online FPS Counter – Test Frame Rate in Your Browser

 How an FPS Counter Helps You Understand Performance on Your Device

-Your FPS counter can tell you exactly what your system struggles with.
+Your real-time performance data can tell you exactly what your system struggles with.

 Here’s what it reveals: